Retort Supervisor's Course (Thermal Processing), incorporating Can Seam Analysis where relevant.

 Participants are required to bring covered-in waterproof shoes, preferably steel-capped boots for the practical sessions, plus notepad, pen or pencil and highlighter.

-Fees, less a 10% handling charge, will be refunded if participants cancel their registration prior to the closing date for registrations.
+Fees, less a 10% handling charge, will be refunded if participants cancel their registration at least four weeks prior to the course.
 Fees will not be refunded after that date, but a substitute participant will be accepted at any time.

 Food Industry Engineering (FiE) reserves the right to cancel or postpone the course if necessary (e.g. due to insufficient registrations).
 In this case a full refund of fees will be available.
 FiE's Liability is limited to the registration fee only, and FoodStream cannot be held liable for air fares, accommodation, or other related expenses.